StreetLamb/receiptwiser/README.md

 3. Add new items using the "Add Item" button.
 4. Remove items using the "Delete" button next to each item.
 5. Adjust tax percentage if needed.
+6. Apply a discount percentage if the receipt includes a discount.

 ### Sharing with Friends